WJHJCRFVCLT/learngit/readme.txt

-Git is a version control systemf.
+Git is a version control systemf. mod
 Git is  free software.